Effective zero-cycles and the Bloch-Beilinson filtration: Introduction

 \subsection{Acknowledgments}

 We thank Salvatore Floccari for mentioning Remark~\ref{OG6-R=S} and its proof, which led to a proof of Theorem~\ref{HKevidence}\eqref{OG6}.
+We also thank the referee for his detailed comments.
 Ch.V.\ is grateful to Stony Brook University for a pleasant stay in March 2023.